MisTurtle/DobotNet/README.md

 void setup()
 {
 	Serial.begin(9600);
-	// Initialize the dobot network with 1 dobot DobotNet::Init(dobots, 2);
+	// Initialize the dobot network with 2 dobots DobotNet::Init(dobots, 2);
 	// Send movement speed and acceleration parameters to the dobot send_movement_parameters();